kinnay/AEA/FORMAT.md

 * [Cluster header key](#cluster-header-key)
 * [Segment key](#segment-key)

-For the main key, a [random salt](#random-salt) is used for key derivation.
+For the main key, the [main salt](#main-salt) is used for key derivation.
 For all other keys, the salt is empty.

 ### Main Key
 The IKM and info that are used to derive the main key depend on the [profile](#profiles).